DougLau/pix/README.md

 # pix
-Rust crate for pixel and raster image manipulation.
+Rust crate for pixel and raster images.
 Currently a work-in-progress.

 ## Documentation